Jason Chong, BCom 2008

-Where are you from originally?
-What motivated you to work in Toronto?
+What motivated you to work in your field?

 What inspires you most at work and in your personal life?

-What book have you read recently that you find compelling?
+What book have you recently read that you found compelling?

 What’s your daily “must-visit” blog or website?